thegooddocsproject/request-for-comment/template-quality-checklist.md

 {Describe the purpose of your pull request.}

+{Also indicate which template working group you belong to and who your template mentor is.}

 ## Template contributor checklist

 IMPORTANT: The next three sections in this checklist should be filled out by the template contributor at the time they submit this request.